Ruj89/curve25519_keygen/README.md

-# Curve25519 Key Generator
+# ED25519 Key Generator

-This project is a POC that provides utilities to generate cryptographic keys and seeds, leveraging Curve25519 for key derivation and AES-GCM for encryption.
+This project is a POC that provides utilities to generate cryptographic keys and seeds, leveraging ED25519 for key derivation.
 It includes modules for generating mnemonic phrases, seeds, private keys, and public keys.

 ## Table of Contents